pedrosacramento/bezalel/README.md

 ![animation](https://github.com/pedrosacramento/bezalel/assets/4267545/dae95074-8e82-44ec-aaa2-dcfd4ef71c3e)

-## 3D printable proof-of-concept device
+## 3D printable proof of concept device
 We've designed a 3x3 matrix that implements our novel approach.
 In this repository we share the 3D printable mechanical design and the algorithm used to refresh the matrix.

 ![Animated 3x3 model](animated-model.gif)